There are many reasons why you might have feelings of guilt. It could be because of an event, situation, or person.

 - Seek professional help.

-If you have tried everything you can to stop feeling guilty with no success, seek professional help.
-More so if the guilt is affecting your everyday life and making you feel depressed.
-Don’t let guilt take over you.
-Fight back with everything that you’ve got and love yourself enough to know when to get help.
+If you’ve tried everything you can to stop feeling guilty with no success, remember you can always ask for help.
+If the guilt is affecting your everyday life and making you feel depressed, talk to a professional.
+Don’t let guilt take over your life.
+Asking for help is a great way to show yourself some love.